davidmalcolm/texi2rst/output/referring-to-a-type-with-typeof.rst

 .. index:: underscores in variables in macros

-_ in variables in macros
+.. index:: _ in variables in macros

 .. index:: local variables in macros

 .. index:: variables, local, in macros